AbeelLab/ono/README.md

 This tool tries to order and orient the contigs of a genome using a reference.
 It is based on the libraries of : https://github.com/jasperlinthorst/reveal

+Before the specific libraries installation, they are some common libraries and tools you might need to install if you do not have them already :

+	sudo apt-get install git cmake zlib1g-dev python-dev python-matplotlib

 Install instructions as taken from the release of Reveal used at the time of writing of this tool :

 	It also depends on the following 3d party packages: